Skip to content

 • Maintain dynamic allow/block lists.
 A List fronted by a Rule lets non-engineers update who’s allowed or blocked without touching rule definitions or redeploying anything.

-If none of these apply, skip this page — your Agent Accounts will use plan defaults and deliver every inbound message to the inbox.
+If none of these apply, skip this page — your Agent Accounts run at your plan’s maximums and deliver every inbound message to the inbox.

-The three resources form a chain.
+The pieces form a chain.
 Lists hold values.
 Rules reference lists (via the in_list operator) and describe conditions and actions.
-Policies bundle limits and a set of linked rule IDs for inbound processing.
-An Agent Account gets a policy_id on its grant, which pulls in those limits and inbound rules at once.
+Policies bundle limits and spam settings.
+A workspace carries one policy_id plus an array of rule_ids, and every Agent Account in the workspace inherits both.

 ResourceWhat it ownsHow it’s referenced